asmitvedant/earnguard-ai-adaptive-insurance/README.md

-I've removed the duplicate **Heartbreaking Scenarios** section since the same personas are already introduced in **The Human Crisis**.
-Now the flow is clean:

-- **The Human Crisis** – introduces Arjun, Sunita, Ramesh with emotional hooks.
-- **Our Persona** – explains why food delivery partners are the focus.
-- No redundant repetition.

-Everything else remains intact.
-Below is the final README ready for submission.

----

 # EarnGuard AI – Adaptive Hyperlocal Prophet
 ### Next-Gen Parametric Income Protection for India's Food Delivery Heroes
 #### Guidewire DEVTrails 2026 – Phase 1 Submission